totalslacker-civ6mods/Historical-Victories/README.md

 1. Kingdom of Aksum : None
    - Own 10 Artifact Great Works
    - Be the first to adopt 4 religious beliefs
-2. Solomonic Dynasty : None
+2. Solomonic Dynasty : End of Medieval Era
    - Have the highest faith per turn
    - Convert all cities to your religion
    - Build 5 Rock-Hewn Church improvements
-3. Ethiopian Highlands : None
+3. Ethiopian Highlands : End of Industrial Era
    - Kill 20 units with the Ethiopian Oromo Cavalry unit
    - Control the most hill plots

 ### CIVILIZATION_FRANCE
-1. Age of Chivalry : None
+1. Age of Chivalry : < 1450AD
    - Own 5 cities with a Chateau improvement
    - Own 10 Knight units
    - Build the Mont St. Michel wonder
-2. Napoleonic Wars : None
+2. Napoleonic Wars : < 1815AD
    - Conquer 10 cities with the French Garde Imperiale unit
    - Recruit 1 Great General from the Industrial Era
    - Be the first to research Nationalism
-3. Belle Epoque : None
+3. Belle Epoque : == 1900AD
    - Build the Eiffel Tower wonder
    - Have the highest culture

 ### CIVILIZATION_GAUL
-1. Druidic Lore : None
+1. Druidic Lore : < 250BC
    - Own 1 Oracle building
    - Own 1 Stonehenge building
    - Control 10 forest plots
-2. La Tene Culture : None
+2. La Tene Culture : == 50BC
    - Create 5 historical moments by building cities near other civilizations
    - Create 1 historical moment by becoming the largest civilization by margin
    - Have a trading post with every player on your continent